raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to a primary TLV even though the specification of that primary TLV does not specify it explicitly.
 See {{TLV}} for more information.

-A DSO response message may contain one or more TLVs with DSO-TYPE the same as the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Response Primary TLVs".
+A DSO response message may contain one or more TLVs with the Primary TLV DSO-TYPE the same as the Primary TLV from the corresponding DSO request message or it may contain zero or more Additional TLVs only.
-A DSO response message is not required to carry Response Primary TLVs.
 The MESSAGE ID field in the DNS message header is sufficient to identify the DSO request message to which this response message relates.

 A DSO response message may contain one or more TLVs with DSO-TYPEs different from the Primary TLV from the corresponding DSO request message,